INDIGIDATA AZ 2025

 Artificial Intelligence and Machine Learning (AI/ML) platforms are touted as the next step improving health, constructing digital systems to innovate new technologies, pioneering creative and artistic expression, and driving data economies.

-We welcome Indigenous Tribal leaders, academics, thinkers, and entrepreneurs to discuss the future application of emerging data science in growing data economies and workforce development for Indigenous nations worldwide.
-Additionally, the symposium will center Indigenous data sovereignties as nation-building approaches to driving innovation in all discipline areas in Indian Country.
+We welcomed Indigenous Tribal leaders, academics, thinkers, and entrepreneurs to discuss the future application of emerging data science in growing data economies and workforce development for Indigenous nations worldwide.
+Additionally, the symposium centered Indigenous data sovereignties as nation-building approaches to driving innovation in all discipline areas in Indian Country.